Mexico in the OTI Festival 1981

 Mexico was represented at the OTI Festival 1981 with the song "Lo que pasó, pasó", written by Felipe Gil, and performed by Yoshio.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 16, placed third with 22 points, tying with the entry from the United States, out of 21 competing entries.
 In addition, Televisa was also the host broadcaster and staged the event at the National Auditorium in Mexico City.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 10th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 10th edition of the OTI Festival.
 This tenth edition of the National OTI Festival featured forty songs, of which ten reached the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist among all the competing artist.
+In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist among all the competing artists.

-The shows were presented by Raúl Velasco.
+The qualifying rounds were held at Teatro de la Ciudad, while the final was held at the National Auditorium in Mexico City, all presented by Raúl Velasco.
 The musical director was Chucho Ferrrer, who conducted the orchestra when required.
 Hermanos Zavala, the single mixed backing choir, were credited on the songs they accompanied.